Where to eat with kids on the Gold Coast

-Hot tip: Nom nom downstairs and then ommm upstairs at BSKT Yoga where they offer mums, bubs and prenatal classes.
+Hot tip: Nom nom downstairs and then ommm upstairs at BSKT Activ where they offer strength and recovery-focused yoga classes.

 Paradox Coffee Roasters, Surfers Paradise

-Paradox has created a great space for kids, otherwise known as the playpen, which is a gated area with a feature chalk wall, plus toys, teddies and games to keep the kids distracted while you enjoy some coffee, eat with two hands and maybe even have a conversation.
-The best part is, babycinos are on the house when you buy another drink.
-Kaching!
+This modern coffee-lovers haven has created a great gated space for kids featuring a chalk wall, toys, teddies and games to keep them distracted while you enjoy a coffee hit, eat with two hands and maybe even have a grown-up conversation.

 Where: 10 Beach Road, Surfers Paradise.

 Hot tip: For something a bit special, their high coffee experience is like a regular high tea, but with caffeine goodness.